-&lt;sup>21An additional discrepancy between the weekly and hourly samples is that the rise in the 90th wage percentile for males is less continuous and persistent in the hourly samples; indeed the male 90th percentile appears to plateau after 2003 in the May/ORG data but not in the March data.
-A potential explanation for the discrepancy is that the earnings data collected by the March CPS uses a broader earnings construct, and in particular is more likely to capture bonus and performance.
-Lemieux, MacLeod and Parent (2009) find that the incidence of bonus pay rose substantially during the 1990s and potentially contributed to rising dispersion of annual earnings.
+- An additional discrepancy between the weekly and hourly samples is that the rise in the 90th wage percentile for males is less continuous and persistent in the hourly samples; indeed the male 90th percentile appears to plateau after 2003 in the May/ORG data but not in the March data.
+A potential explanation for the discrepancy is that the earnings data collected by the March CPS use a broader earnings construct, and in particular are more likely to capture bonus and performance.
+Lemieux et al. (2009) find that the incidence of bonus pay rose substantially during the 1990s and potentially contributed to rising dispersion of annual earnings.
 An alternative explanation for the March versus May/ORG discrepancy is deterioration in data quality.
 Lemieux (2006b) offers some limited evidence that the quality of the March CPS earnings data declined in the 1990s, which could explain why the March and May/ORG CPS diverge in this decade.
-Conversely, Autor, Katz and Kearney (2008) hypothesize that the sharp rise in earnings non-response in the May/ORG CPS following the 1994 survey redesign may have reduced the consistency of the wage series (especially given the sharp rise in earnings non-response following the redesign).
-This hypothesis would also explain why the onset of the discrepancy is in 1994.
+Conversely, Autor et al. (2008) hypothesize that the sharp rise in earnings non-response following the redesign).
+This hypothesis would also explain why the onset of the discrepancy is in 1994. - The larger expansion at low percentiles for females than males is likely attributable to the falling bite of the minimum wage during the 1980s (Lee, 1999; Teulings, 2003).
+Autor et al. (2009) report that 12 to 13 percent of females were paid the minimum wage in 1979.